Liggin2019/Ligg.SarchDotnet/README.md

     }
 ```
 ## Thanks
-The codes reference the work of meowv/blog, PanJiaChen/vue-element-admin and other open-source contributors.
+The codes refers the work of meowv/blog, PanJiaChen/vue-element-admin and other open-source contributors.
 Thank you all.

 ## License